App requirements checklist for submission to the Shopify App Store

 Some apps need to implement specific features to meet merchant expectations.
 Though sales channel apps follow many of the same app listing requirements as other apps, there are a few unique requirements to call out.
 By way of example, some of the following requirements use visual examples taken from sales channel apps built by Shopify, such as Pinterest and Facebook.

-Channels should leverage the Embedded App SDK to create embedded apps capable of managing settings.
+Sales channels must use the Shopify App Bridge to create embedded apps capable of managing settings.
 These apps must be created using the Shopify Polaris component library.
 This allows apps to be loaded directly in the Shopify admin and access its native interface, and improves the workflow for merchants.

 The following diagram shows the lifecycle of a channel from the merchant's perspective, including installation, onboarding, and functionality.
 It indicates some unique characteristics of sales channel apps.